Jackojc/cane/doc/terms.md

 > A collection of steps.

 ### `chaining`
-> Assigning a sequence to a symbol.
+> Assigning a sequence to a name.

 ### `channel`
-> Represents a timeline of events on a particular MIDI channel.
+> A MIDI channel.

 ### `sink`/`sinking`/`send`
 > Sending a sequence to a MIDI channel.